The New “Blended”: Integrating Individual and Group Learning

 - abstract conceptualization (drawing conclusions, learning from the experience)

-FLIGBY’s fully online blended experiential learning model, for example, includes four milestones starting with a virtual group orientation session, followed by self-paced gameplay in simulated reality full of complex business dilemmas, and concluding with a group and then individual de-briefing sessions informed by comprehensive reporting system that generates analytics of game performance and evaluation of leadership skills.
+FLIGBY’s entirely online blended experiential learning model, for example, includes four milestones starting with a virtual group orientation session, followed by self-paced gameplay in simulated reality full of complex business dilemmas, and concluding with a group and then individual de-briefing sessions informed by comprehensive reporting system that generates analytics of game performance and evaluation of leadership skills.

 - most closely resembles a challenging real-life context,